 Merit scholarships are not available to students admitted through the Early Decision Program; students for whom merit scholarships are a consideration should not apply to this program.
 Students admitted through Early Decision can seek need-based aid; however, because there is no guarantee of qualifying for need-based aid, and because applicants must pay their seat deposit before knowing whether they will qualify for need-based aid, applicants should not rely on potential need-based aid when deciding whether to apply Early Decision.

-Students applying Early Decision may not apply to the Distinguished Scholars or Achievement Fellowship programs.
+Students applying Early Decision may not apply to the Distinguished Scholars, Achievement Fellowship or Graton Scholarship programs.

 While awaiting the outcome of their Early Decision application at UCLA Law, applicants are permitted to apply to other law schools, with the understanding that they must withdraw these applications if they are admitted to UCLA Law.
 UCLA Law reserves the right to revoke an admissions offer in the event that an admitted applicant fails to comply with these requirements.
 In such an instance, UCLA also reserves the right to inform other law schools of the candidate's actions.